English Muffin Pizzas

 Instructions

-2. Toast the English muffins in the toaster until golden brown and crisp on top and bottom.
+2. Toast the English muffins under the broiler for about 1 minute on each side, or until golden brown and crisp on the top and bottom.

-3. Arrange the muffins cut side up on a foil lined baking sheet.
+3. Arrange the muffins cut side up on the prepared baking sheet.
 Spoon a generous tablespoon of pizza sauce over each muffin half.
-Top with the Mozzarella cheese and pepperoni.
-Sprinkle with Parmesan cheese and oregano.
+Top with the mozzarella cheese and pepperoni.
+Sprinkle with the Parmigiano Reggiano cheese and oregano.

 Pair with